Scale invariance vs conformal invariance: Nonperturbative aspects, -theorem, and dilaton scattering amplitudes

 These counterterms are related to various contact terms of operator $O^I$ and $T_{\mu\nu}$ in the flat space-time limit (see \cite{Osborn:1991gm} for details).
 Once they are at the fixed point, the counterterms are Weyl invariant since $\mathcal{B}^I = \frac{dg^I}{d\log\mu} = 0$, so the introduction of these counterterms does not change the dilaton effective action.
 However, away from the conformal fixed point, the counterterms are not Weyl invariant, and we need the dilaton compensation so that they will give extra contributions to the dilaton scattering amplitudes.
 Alternatively speaking, the counterterms (\ref{psc}) parametrize the ambiguities of the dilaton coupling beyond the leading order, which we have mentioned in (\ref{SFTdil}).

 Let us focus on the first two terms $C^g_{IJ}$ and $A$, which will be the most important ones for our discussions.\footnote{Most of the other terms will not contribute to the dilaton scattering amplitudes in flat space-time in the leading order $\mathcal{O}(\mathcal{B}^2)$ once we impose the on-shell condition.
-See the argument below.} For the $C^g_{IJ}$ term, within the order of perturbation we are interested in, one can replace $D_\mu g^I$ with $D_\mu g^I + \mathcal{B}^I \partial_\mu \tau$ and replace $G^{\mu\nu}$ with $\hat{G}^{\mu\nu}$ to make it Weyl invariant.
+See the argument below.
+The complete form of the integrated dilaton effective action away from the conformal fixed point can be found in \cite{Jack:2013sha}\cite{Baume:2014rla}.} For the $C^g_{IJ}$ term, within the order of perturbation we are interested in, one can replace $D_\mu g^I$ with $D_\mu g^I + \mathcal{B}^I \partial_\mu \tau$ and replace $G^{\mu\nu}$ with $\hat{G}^{\mu\nu}$ to make it Weyl invariant.
 Once we impose the on-shell condition and restrict ourselves to the flat space-time (i.e. $g_{\mu\nu} = \eta_{\mu\nu}$ and $D^{\mu}g^I = 0$), we obtain the additional four-dilaton terms

 This is nothing but the ambiguity in defining $\tilde{a}$-function in local renormalization group flow (see section \ref{localr}) because $\tilde{a}$ appearing in the Wess-Zumino action is modified by the extra contribution $ \mathcal{B}^I C^g_{IJ} \mathcal{B}^J$.
 Correspondingly, the energy scale dependence of the dilaton scattering amplitude must be modified by various terms as in (\ref{ambigu}).
 Similarly, $A$ term (after dilaton compensation by replacing $A \to A - \tau \mathcal{B}^I \partial_I A$ in the leading order) does not contribute to the dilaton scattering amplitude to the order we are interested in, which corresponds to the fact that $A$ term gives no correction to $\tilde{a}$ (but not in $a$ !) in local renormalization group flow.
 However $A$ does change the form of the gradient formula.
 It will give the gauge transformation to $w_I$.